How to Edit an Interview Video in 5 Simple Steps

 You can also test out our easy video editing features by Getting a Free Trial.
 Best of all?
 You can upload your own video interviews and get started on your first project for free.

-1. Start with a Transcript
+1. Start with a transcript

 In order to edit video the same way you’d edit text, you have to start with a transcript.